scenariomartin/EnglishWords/words.md

        malignant :devil evil
 hatred [ˈheɪtrɪd] :hate
 /pain
-affliction [əˈflɪkʃn] ,it's easy to see your multipotentiality as a limitation or afflicion that you need to overcome. friction fiction suffering anguish 2 sorrow
+affliction [əˈflɪkʃn] ,it's easy to see your multipotentiality as a limitation or afflicion that you need to overcome.
+1 friction fiction
+  :torment plague::1
+suffering
+anguish 2
+sorrow